Anirban Bhattacharya: Career

+Controversies

+After Anirban Bhattacharya and other directors mounted a legal battle against Swarup Biswas led Federation of Cine Technicians & Workers of Eastern India (FCTWEI), he has been facing an unofficial ban or work boycott.

 Early life

 Anirban Bhattacharya was born on 7 October 1986 in Midnapore, West Bengal.
 He did his schooling from Nirmal Hriday Ashram Catholic Church High School in Midnapore.
 After that, in 2004 he moved to Kolkata to study theatre from Rabindra Bharati University.
 He completed his Master's in drama and received the Young Artist Scholarship in 2009 from the cultural ministry of the Government of India.

+His acting is highly influenced by Anjan Dutt.

 Filmography

 Bhattacharya started his career in Bengali language films in 2015 with Zee Bangla Cinema Originals such as Kader Kuler Bou, Jodi Balo Hyan and Ebhabeo Phire Asa Jay.
 He hit the big screen in Aparna Sen's Arshinagar in a supporting role.
 In 2016, he appeared in Arindam Sil's Eagoler Chokh portraying a different character named "Bishan Roy" and was appreciated for his performance.
 He received the BFJA Most Promising Actor Male award and the Filmfare Awards East for the Best Actor in a Supporting Role for essaying Bishan Roy in that film.

 Bhattacharya was awarded with the Best Debutant Actor award at the International Bengali Film Award (IBFA).
 He played the role of a radio jockey in Colkatay Columbus.
 He was awarded the Ajeyo Samman 2017 by the newspaper Ebela for becoming the most praised actor in 2016.